 With all of these plants growing (and frequently coming) into our home, I am always researching to figure out which ones are dog (pet) friendly houseplants.
 Certain varieties of our houseplants do need to be off the floor because our old cats are known to nibble on the lower hanging leaves.
 Yes, there are certain plants that are toxic to dogs, cats, and people (so don’t let your kids eat these either.)

 Luckily, our dogs have never been interested in the houseplants, but we have instilled that behavior since they were pups.
 But, if that is not the case with your dog OR you just want to be sure, I’ve created this list of dog safe houseplants.
-They are non-toxic so your pets and kids will be safe even if they tend to eat things they aren’t supposed to!
+They are non-toxic, so your pets and kids will be safe even if they tend to eat things they aren’t supposed to!

-This post contains affiliate links for amazon.
-This will not cost you anymore, but I will receive a small percentage of your total purchase.
-Thank you for supporting House Fur!
-I, personally, buy majority of our houseplants via Amazon specifically from Hirt’s Gardens based in Ohio.
+I buy most of our houseplants via Amazon, specifically from Hirt’s Gardens based in Ohio.
 Hirt’s Gardens is one of Ohio’s oldest horticultural establishments.
-Hirt’s Gardens specializes in hard-to-find perennials, unusual and exotic house plants, and seeds and bulbs from around the world!
+Hirt’s Gardens specializes in hard-to-find perennials, unusual and exotic house plants, and seeds and bulbs worldwide!

 10 Houseplants That Are Safe for Dogs